Classification of Higgs sectors from group theoretical properties of UV gauge theories: Extended Higgs models

 This class also includes the particle contents of the GNR model: there are $Z_2$-odd $\mathrm{SU}(2)_L$ doublet $\Phi_2$ ($Y=1/2$), $Z_2$-odd singlet $S^\pm$ ($Y=1$), and $Z_2$-even singlet $k^{\pm \pm}$ ($Y=2$) in $\mathbb{M}_{13}$, $\mathbb{M}_{24}$ and $\mathbb{M}_{34}$, respectively.
 The relevant Lagrangian of the GNR model is written by

 The neutrino mass is generated via the three-loop diagram as

 where $\beta$ is the mixing angle between $S^\pm$ and the charged component of $\Phi_2$.
 The loop function $\mathcal{I}_{\text{GNR}}$ is approximately proportional to $\lambda_5$ and $\mu$ with a dependence of $\sigma$ and $\xi$.
-These couplings are suppressed, if the flavor symmetry is respected.
+These couplings should be suppressed, if the flavor symmetry is respected.
 The lightest $Z_2$-odd neutral scalars in $\Phi_2$ can be the dark matter candidate.

 If the $Z_2$-odd RHNs are additionally introduced in this class, the neutrino masses can be generated by the mechanism proposed in the KNT model.
 There are $Z_2$-even singlet $h^\pm$ ($Y=1$) and the $Z_2$-odd singlet $S^\pm$ ($Y=1$) in $\mathbb{M}_{34}$ and $\mathbb{M}_{23}$ (or $\mathbb{M}_{24}$), respectively.
 Therefore, by the Lagrangian given by